 Figure 5: Federal Funds Effective Rate Timeseries

-The real interest rate or R* is the interest rate that is expected to prevail when the economic output is at its full sustainable level.
+The real interest rate (Figure 6) or R* is the interest rate that is expected to prevail when the economic output is at its full sustainable level.
 For this analysis, I selected the Holston, Laubach, and Williams estimate (Measuring the Natural Rate of Interest, 2017).